restic/restic/doc/030_preparing_a_new_repo.rst

     $ restic -r rest:http://host:8000/ init

-Depending on your REST server setup, you can use HTTPS protocol, password protection, multiple repositories or any combination of those features.
+Depending on your REST server setup, you can use HTTPS protocol, unix socket, password protection, multiple repositories or any combination of those features.
 The TCP/IP port is also configurable.
 Here are some more examples:

 .. code-block:: console

     $ restic -r rest:https://host:8000/ init
     $ restic -r rest:https://user:pass@host:8000/ init
     $ restic -r rest:https://user:pass@host:8000/my_backup_repo/ init
+    $ restic -r rest:http+unix:///tmp/rest.socket:/my_backup_repo/ init

 The server username and password can be specified using environment variables as well: